 1. Select examination gloves.
 Use non-powdered gloves because some forms of talc used to powder gloves may have lead contamination.2.
 Wash the child’s hands thoroughly with soap and water, and then dry them with a clean, low-lint towel.
 Plain, unprinted, non-recycled towels are best.3.
 Grasp the finger that has been selected for puncture between your thumb and index finger with the palm of the child’s hand facing up.4.
 If not done during washing, massage the fleshy portion of the finger gently.5.
 Clean the ball or pad of the finger to be punctured with an alcohol swab.
 Dry the fingertip using sterile gauze or a cotton ball.

+Contact Kayla Lesperance at (303) 363-3030.
+She will need to know the name of the child, date of birth, child's address, date of blood lead test, whether it was a venous or capillary sample, test result, and whether it was confirmed as being elevated.
+She will also need your name, clinic name, and clinic address.
+Feel free to leave this information on her confidential voice mail.
 Normally all blood lead test results are reported by the testing laboratory to the Colorado Department of Public Health and Environment (CDPHE).
 CDPHE then reports BLL's of 5 µg/dL or greater to the respective local health department for follow-up.

 Plan B One-Step® contains the hormone levonorgestrel.
 Plan B One-Step® contains a higher dose of levonorgestrel than regular birth control pills, but works in a similar way to prevent pregnancy, mainly by stopping the release of an egg from the ovary.
 Plan B One-Step® may also work by preventing fertilization of an egg or by preventing attachment (implantation) to the uterus (womb).
 You should use Plan B One-Step® within 72 hours (3 days) after you have had unprotected sex or experienced birth control failure.
 Plan B One-Step® is available without a prescription.